-Bucky Badger, as we all know, is in almost all respects a wonderful fellow: an enthusiastic proponent of all he’s learned in sixty-six years on campus, he’s loyal, kind, socially conscious, well-read empirically rigorous, and thrifty.
+Bucky Badger, as we all know, is in almost all respects a wonderful fellow: an enthusiastic proponent of all he’s learned in seventy-nine years on campus, he’s loyal, kind, socially conscious, well-read empirically rigorous, and thrifty.

 In almost all respects a wonderful fellow — but not all.
 Bucky can, from time to time, let his enthusiasm run away from him, and one such enthusiasm is his zeal for recycling.